Miranda-Zeng/Miranda-Zeng.github.io/_posts/2024-02-08-post-assignment-two.md

 ---
-title: "Post: Assignment 2 Working with a Corpus"
+title: "Post: Assignment #2"
 categories:
   - blog
 tags:
   - asssignment
   - Post Formats
 ---
+## Assignment #2: Working with a Corpus

 I chose to analyze Taylor Swift’s song lyrics.
 I divided her works into three eras, 2006 to 2010, 2011 to 2018 and 2019 to 2023.
 Each era includes three to four albums, and they all have different attributes.